 What sets it apart from similar resources is that it uses authentic videos, meaning the same stuff that native speakers watch and listen to every day.
-This brings the language to life and allows you to make a closer cultural connection with it as you learn new vocabulary and grammar.
+Once the Arabic program is complete, this will bring the language to life and allow you to make a closer cultural connection with it as you learn new vocabulary and grammar.

 With FluentU videos, you get accurate interactive captions that you control, with instant definitions and memorable images to help new words stick.
 Subscription options are available that include additional learning tools, such as quizzes that unlock when you watch a FluentU video and take you through learning and reinforcing all the vocabulary in that video.